MatchuPitchu/react-summary/09_React Testing.md

 - `npm test` starts testing script: tests are executed and file changes are watches -> i.e. tests are always re-executed immediately
 - 3 "A"s of writing tests:
-  - `Arrange`: set up test test data, test conditions and test environment
+  - `Arrange`: set up test data, test conditions and test environment
   - `Act`: run logic that should be tested (e.g. execute fn)
   - `Assert`: have a look inside the browser and compare execution results with expected results
 - `test()` is globally available, receives 2 args: